slint-ui/slint/README.md

 Slint can be used under either a [commercial license](./LICENSES/LicenseRef-Slint-commercial.md) or [GNU GPLv3](./LICENSES/GPL-3.0-only.txt), at your choice.

-The commercial license is provided for free if you help us promote Slint: Check out our [ambassador license](https://slint-ui.com/ambassador-program.html).
+The commercial license can be provided for free if you help us promote Slint: Check out our [ambassador license](https://slint-ui.com/ambassador-program.html).

 See also the [Licensing FAQ](FAQ.md#licensing)